PaulArthurAstier/Allocators/Allocator.md

 - The `mmap()` system call creates a new mapping in virtual address space of a specific process.

 - `mmap()` maps files or devices into memory.
-This type of memory mapping is assocaited with a file on disk and is known as _file-backed_.
+This type of memory mapping is associated with a file on disk and is known as _file-backed_.

-- Moreover, `mmap()` can handle none file backed mapping.
+- Moreover, `mmap()` can handle no file backed mapping.
 This is known as _anonymous_ mapping.
 A new region of virtual memory, private to the process, is created.

 - _Anonymous_ memory mapping allocates memory that is not associated with a file.
-This is useful for creating a private memory region for our alloacator.
+This is useful for creating a private memory region for our allocator.

 - There is number of key arguments to consider when using `mmap()`.